Finding a Debtor's Assets

-You can use an information subpoena to find a judgment debtor's assets.
-You can use the pre-printed questions on the subpoena or write your own questions.
-The Small Claims Court Clerk may provide you an information subpoena for a small fee, you can also find this on the internet for free.
+You can serve an information subpoena on your Debtor to locate his assets.
+You may use the pre-printed questions on a subpoena or write your own questions.
+You can obtain an information subpoena from a court clerk for a small fee or find it on the internet for free.
 NY Information subpoena.

-Similarly, if the Judgment Debtor owns real estate, it can be sold to pay your judgment.
-Ask the Small Claims Court Clerk for a transcript of judgment and then file it with the County Clerk in the county where the judgment debtor owns property.
-You can then ask the enforcement officer to sell the property to pay the judgment.
-Again, be aware that if the enforcement officer sells the property you will receive your payment from the proceeds only if there is any money left over after the enforcement officer’s fees and expenses are paid, any mortgage on the property is paid, all taxes are paid and previous debts the Judgment Debtor owes are satisfied.
+Similarly, if your Debtor owns real estate, it can be sold to pay your Judgment.
+Ask the Court Clerk for a judgment transcript and then file it in the county where your judgment debtor owns the property.
+You may ask an enforcement officer to sell the property to satisfy your Judgment.

 If you can't find anything